bchowdhury00/sheldon/README.md

 by Biraj Chowdhury and Caleb Kahan

 Features:
-	Forks and executes commands!
+	-Forks and executes commands!

-	Parses multiple commands on one line!
+	-Parses multiple commands on one line!

-	Redirects using >, <!
+	-Redirects using >, <!

-	Can use 1 pipe
+	-Can use 1 pipe

-	Can go up and down to look at previous commands
+	-Can go up and down to look at previous commands

+	-Replace ~/ with home directory

 Attempted:
   Multiple pipes, could not figure out how to get that working